Working Group on the Future of Work

 Current projects

-The Working Group on the Future of Work pursued the following projects in 2022:
+The Working Group on the Future of Work is pursuing the following projects in 2024:

 GPAI expert reports